 Vitamin C is an antioxidant that is essential for immune functioning.
 It also plays a key role in collagen synthesis and is thus highly useful in achieving healthy glowing skin.

 Face scrubs are highly useful in removing dead skin cells from your face.
 This, in turn, helps new skin cells to grow, giving your face a younger, glowing appearance.
-However, you must avoid harsh physical scrubs such as sugar scrubs or fruit pits as they can cause microtears in the skin over time.
+However, you must avoid harsh physical scrubs such as sugar scrubs or fruit pits, as they can cause microtears in the skin over time.

-It can be fairly easy to achieve glowing, radiant skin by taking proper care of it, developing a skin care routine specific to your needs, eating right, improving lifestyle factors, managing stress, and protecting it from damaging chemicals and pollutants.
+It can be pretty easy to achieve glowing, radiant skin by taking proper care of it, developing a skin care routine specific to your needs, eating right, improving lifestyle factors, managing stress, and protecting it from damaging chemicals and pollutants.

-If general skin care products, home remedies, and an improved lifestyle fail to impart a glow to your skin, consult your dermatologist as your skin dullness may be stemming from an underlying medical condition.
+If general skin care products, home remedies, and an improved lifestyle fail to impart a glow to your face, consult your dermatologist as your skin dullness may be stemming from an underlying medical condition.